clarityklax/clarity-web/emailtoself.md

 <p align="center">
   <img src="logo.jpeg" alt="Logo" width="200">
 </p>
-## Testing an idea: What if your emailed notes were actually searchable?
+## Testing an idea: What if your emailed notes were automatically organized?

 ---